Philanthropy & Tikkun Olam

 Shankman's official materials lean heavily on entrepreneurship and speaking now, yet even there the through-line is relational.
 He presents himself as someone who helps organizations understand customer experience, connection, and the value of treating people like people.

 That can sound bland when translated into conference language, but in Shankman's case it is tied to a consistent worldview.
 The titles of his books alone point the same way: service, loyalty, kindness, faster response, better human recognition.
 He did not become famous for inventing a product that removes people from the equation.
-He became famous by making interpersonal usefulness scalable.
+He became famous by making interpersonal usefulness repeatable.

 That is why the old tikkun olam angle still holds up.
 It was not a sentimental exception to his business life.
 It was a distilled example of the same instinct.